In this article

 Required Fields:

-Report Form(s) - This form is creating to be the actual report form that constituents will interact with and submit in the portal.
+- Report Form(s) - This form is creating to be the actual report form that constituents will interact with and submit in the portal.
 Include all necessary fields you wish to meet your collect data requirement.
 In order to complete a reporting cycle(s), you may find yourself needing to create multiple Report Forms (ex.
 Monthly, Quarterly, Mid Year, Final Report, etc.).
-The idea here is that you will only create a certain report form type once.
+The idea here is that you will only create a certain report form type once, but you will have .

-- Linked Form Field to Primary Form (first form in submission section of the Submission Portal)
+- Linked Form Field to the Primary Form (first form in submission section of the Submission Portal, usually an application form)

 - Linked Form Field to Report Names Form (the form created above)